Table of Contents

 - Capacity Building Grants:

-These grants aim to strengthen the overall capacity and sustainability of nonprofit organisations.
-They can provide funding for activities such as staff training, infrastructure development, technology upgrades, strategic planning, and organisational development.
+These grants aim to strengthen nonprofit organizations’ overall capacity and sustainability.
+They can provide funding for activities such as staff training, infrastructure development, technology upgrades, strategic planning, and organizational development.

 - Research Grants:

-Research grants are awarded to nonprofit organisations conducting studies or research in various fields.
+Research grants are awarded to nonprofit organizations conducting studies or research in various fields.
 These grants can support research projects focused on healthcare, education, social sciences, environmental studies, and more.

 - Capital Grants:

-Capital grants are provided to nonprofit organisations for major capital projects.
-These projects may include construction or renovation of facilities, purchasing equipment, or expanding organisational infrastructure.
+Capital grants are provided to nonprofit organizations for major capital projects.
+These projects may include building or renovating facilities, purchasing equipment, or expanding organizational infrastructure.

 It’s important for nonprofits to carefully assess their funding needs and target grants that align with their mission and goals.
 They should also thoroughly research grant opportunities, review application guidelines, and craft compelling proposals to increase their chances of securing funding.